Mangar2/yaha/INSTALLATION.md

 ### Install WLAN

-Create a file named wpa_supplicant.conf on the same boot partition with the following content:
+Create a file named wpa_supplicant.conf on the same boot partition with the following content (replace the WLAN SSID and the WLAN PASSWORD with your WLAN SSID/Password)

 ```Script
 country=DE